austinh-io/JavaScript-E-commerce-Frontend/README.md

 The mockup database was also something I did not like, and I feel as though I could have created a better mock-up server.
 This new attempt is also to fill that gap, as I want to learn PHP/Laravel later on and implement a real database to this site.
 I can't really predicate if I will ever really get into that or not, so for now I will be just doing a mockup with TypeScript or JavaScript.

 The project is beyond what most would probably consider to be "simple" at this point, but I am still calling it that due to not using any frameworks besides TypeScript and Vite.

+I have also decided to standardize the spelling of the project title, from ecommerce (no hyphen) to e-commerce (with hyphen).